Zoning is a tool used by the Town of Ajax to regulate:

 Zoning By-Law 95-2003 is a comprehensive Zoning By-Law that was passed by Ajax Town Council on July 14, 2003.
 The Zoning By-Law is updated from time to time to reflect Zoning By-Law Amendments approved by Ajax Town Council or the Ontario Land Tribunal (OLT) and to implement the policies of the Ajax Official Plan.

-The text and maps of Zoning By-Law 95-2003 are interconnected and must be read together.
+As noted above, the text and maps of Zoning By-Law 95-2003 are interconnected and must be read together.

 Zoning By-Law Amendments